 Electric energy is critically important for any business, and Georgia is more than prepared to provide needed electricity.
 The major electric supplier in Chattooga County is Georgia Power Company (Southern Company).
 Georgia Power is prepared to provide your company with unparalleled electrical support.
 Georgia is also home to numerous electric power cooperatives and several municipal systems.
 The Tennessee Valley Authority also provides some electrical power to parts of Northwest Georgia.
 To support Georgia's economic development efforts, electric suppliers offer incentive electricity pricing to new manufacturing industries and to existing manufacturing industries that make significant expansions in our state.
 We are all committed to the best working relationship possible.

-There are twelve certified natural gas marketers by the Georgia Public Service Commission.
+There are 12 certified natural gas marketers by the Georgia Public Service Commission.
 These marketers, partnered with countless private direct sales and municipal gas systems, provide your company will all of your natural gas needs.
-Georgia’s intricate natural gas and crude oil transmission pipelines provide every region in the state with natural gas.
+Georgia's intricate natural gas and crude oil transmission pipelines provide every region in the state with natural gas.

 The State of Georgia has an abundance of drinking water.
 With the official end of the drought in the Southeastern United States this year, Georgia is more equipped than ever to service your water needs.
 Providing clean and safe water for business and industry is one of our utmost priorities.

-Wastewater permitting actions have been entrusted by the United States Environmental Protection Agency to the Georgia Environmental Protection Division within Georgia’s Department of Natural Resources.
-This division, granted by the USA EPA, offers true one-stop environmental permitting to help in business start-up, while Chattooga County is ready to accommodate waste water needs.
+Wastewater permitting actions have been entrusted by the United States Environmental Protection Agency (EPA) to the Georgia Environmental Protection Division within Georgia's Department of Natural Resources.
+This division, granted by the EPA, offers true one-stop environmental permitting to help in business start-up, while Chattooga County is ready to accommodate waste water needs.